catkrahl/marp-template/README.md

 ## Making a presentation

+You can find a complete overview of the marp specific markdown syntax in the official documentation: https://marpit.marp.app/markdown

 ### Front Matter

 To make sure that marp (and VSCode if used for a live preview) can properly handle this theme, you have to start your presentation markdown file with some front matter.